 Pain and other physical changes and limitations presenting in the chest, back, abdomen, breast and arm are common side effects of breast cancer treatment.
 The aggressive nature of surgery, chemotherapy, radiation therapy, and hormonal therapies can create significant unintended consequences on normal tissue and body function.
 These side effects frequently manifest as acute or chronic pain, or functional disorders, that collectively are very common; arm disorders have been reported to affect as many as 7 in 8 women following breast cancer treatment (ref1).

 Nerve disorders can hinder a patient’s ability to return to normal activities, and significantly impact quality of life.
 Common nerve disorders can begin to show symptoms as early as immediately post-operatively or in the first few months following cancer treatment, but some conditions may only appear many years later.
 Unfortunately there is little general awareness of the breadth of nerve disorders resulting from breast cancer and its treatment, the chronic nature of many of these side effects, nor the impact of them on survivor quality of life.
 This is particularly true for newly diagnosed breast cancer patients and their support network of family and friends.

-The major upper body nerve disorders resulting from breast cancer and its treatment are numerous and significant, but with appropriate diagnosis and rehabilitation they can be effectively managed or eliminated.
-Here we review the top four nerve disorder side effects arising from breast cancer treatment, their causes, their symptoms, and how they can be treated:
+The major upper body nerve disorders resulting from breast cancer and its treatment are significant, but with appropriate diagnosis and rehabilitation they can be effectively managed or eliminated.

 1. Chemotherapy-induced peripheral neuropathy